 If you wish to contact the Council please email the clerk at firstname.lastname@example.org

-Goetre Fawr Community Council is a sight loss friendly organisation
+In addition, Goetre Fawr Community Council is a sight loss friendly organisation

-Where possible large font copies of the most recent documents are provided.
+As a result, where possible, large font copies of the most recent documents are provided.
 Where this has not been possible you my find it useful to use Word Narrator.
 You can open this by using the command Ctrl/Windows button/Enter.

 Once Narrator has been opened, move your cursor to the area of text you wish to read.
 Then press Caps Lock + R and Narrator will start reading the text on the page to you.
 You can stop Narrator from speaking by pressing the Ctrl key.